top of page

 GaBriella de Carvalho e Silva Fuglsig

 Gabriella (cello) holds a bachelor's and master's degree from the Royal Academy of Music in Aarhus.
-Gabriella is currently studying in the Soloist Class at the Danish National Academy of Music in Odense.
+In november 2022 she had her debut concert graduating from the Soloist Class at the Danish National Academy of Music in Odense.
 During her studies, she has been on several student exchanges, in Paris under the cellist Romain Garioud, and in Natal, Brazil, under Prof. Fabio Presgrave.
 In addition to her work as a performing musician, Gabriella is a co-founder and co-teacher in the socially motivated orchestral program MusikSak in Aarhus, which aims to offer free orchestral education to children who for various reasons would not seek out classical music themselves.
 She is regularly invited as a guest teacher for students as well as teachers in similar projects around Europe and South America.
 In order to acquire the tools to manage this project, Gabriella finished the Executive Graduate Certificate in Leadership called The Global Leaders Program in 2018.

 Rebecca de Carvalho e Silva Fuglsig